 Overview

-Lough Gur lies in the heart of County Limerick, between Herbertstown and Bruff.
-The 76‑hectare lake forms a gentle horseshoe at the foot of Knockadoon Hill and is surrounded by rolling pasture, ancient woodlands and rugged outcrops.
-A thatched visitor centre on the lakeshore, managed by Discover Limerick DAC, provides exhibitions, a café, a playground, a Limekiln‑seat overlooking the water and ample parking.
-Just a short walk from the centre, Bolin Island – a well‑preserved crannog – rises from the shallow waters of the Shannon estuary, offering a rare chance to see an Iron Age lake‑dwelling up close.
+Lough Gur sits in the heart of County Limerick, nestled between the villages of Herbertstown and Bruff.
+The 76-hectare lake forms a gentle horseshoe at the foot of Knockadoon Hill, surrounded by rolling pasture, ancient woodlands, and rugged limestone outcrops.
+A thatched visitor centre on the lakeshore, managed by Discover Limerick DAC, anchors the site with exhibitions, a café, a playground, and a distinctive Limekiln-seat overlooking the water.
+Just a short walk from the car park, Bolin Island – a remarkably preserved crannog – rises from the shallow waters, offering a rare chance to step onto an Iron Age lake-dwelling.

 History & Archaeology

 Human activity around Lough Gur stretches back to c.
 3000 BC.
-Archaeologists have recorded more than 2,000 monuments within a 5 km radius, making the area one of Ireland’s richest prehistoric landscapes and a site of international significance.
-Highlights include:
+Archaeologists have recorded more than 2,000 monuments within a 5 km radius, making it one of Ireland’s richest prehistoric landscapes and a site of international significance.
+Key features include:

-• Grange Stone Circle, the largest stone circle in the country with over 113 stones, some four metres high and weighing around 40 tonnes.
+- Grange Stone Circle, the largest in the country with over 113 stones, some reaching four metres high and weighing around 40 tonnes.

-• Bolin Island Crannog, one of the few surviving crannogs in Ireland, built of timber piles and earth and later used as a refuge during periods of conflict.
+- Bolin Island Crannog, one of the few surviving examples in Ireland, constructed from timber piles and earth and later used as a refuge during periods of conflict.

-• A wealth of wedge tombs, ring forts and hill forts, many designated as national monuments.
+- A dense network of wedge tombs, ring forts, and hill forts, many designated as national monuments.

-• Bourchier’s Castle, a 16th‑century tower house near the car‑park (closed to the public), and the ruined Black Castle, a Norman keep linked to the Desmond Rebellions.
+- Bourchier’s Castle, a 16th-century tower house near the car park (currently closed to the public), and the ruined Black Castle, a Norman keep linked to the Desmond Rebellions.

-• Replica artefacts on display in the visitor centre, including the famous Bronze Age Lough Gur Shield, the Countess of Bath chalice and paten, and a diorama of early settlement life.
+- Replica artefacts inside the visitor centre, including the famous Bronze Age Lough Gur Shield, the Countess of Bath chalice and paten, and a detailed diorama of early settlement life.

-Folklore weaves through the landscape: the 14th‑century poet‑lord Gearóid Iarla is said to sleep in a cave by the lake, emerging on a silver‑shod white horse when Ireland needs him most.
-The lake also yielded some of the most complete Irish elk skeletons, now displayed in the National Museum of Ireland.
+Local folklore is deeply woven into the landscape.
+The 14th-century poet-lord Gearóid Iarla is said to sleep in a cave by the lake, destined to emerge on a silver-shod white horse when Ireland needs him most.
+The lakebed also yielded some of the most complete Irish elk skeletons ever found, now housed in the National Museum of Ireland in Dublin.

 What to See & Do